 Australian Humanitarian Partnership NGOs

-The joint appeal also includes six Australian NGOs that are part of of the Australian Humanitarian Partnership.
+The Australian Government is also supporting six Australian NGOs that are part of the Australian Humanitarian Partnership.
 These six NGOs are playing a vital role in response to the crisis, including delivering programs on behalf of the Australian Government.

 To donate to these organisations, please visit their websites.